erobit/elixir_chops/README.md

 **.circleci**

 - Building and deploying Elixir using docker containers via circle-ci
-- I'm also highly competent in AWS cloud services / DevOps functions!
+- I'm also highly competent in AWS cloud services / DevOps related functions

 ## Thank you!

 Thank you for your taking the time to review this sample Elixir work.
-I look forward to answering any questions you may have about anything Elixir, and I'm excited to learn more about how I can help you achieve your Elixir development goals!
+I look forward to answering any questions you may have, and I'm excited to learn more about how I can help you achieve your Elixir development goals!